nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 The key take from this document can be squeezed into one sentence:

 [.popup]
-  10 lines of code are easier to maintain than 100 lines of code
+  10 lines of code is easier to maintain than 100 lines of code

-This website and Nue itself are a great demonstration of minimalism and it all comes from understanding and doing the following.
+This website and Nue itself are a great demonstration of minimalism and it all comes from practicing the following.

 1. Respect constraints
 1. Write clean HTML and CSS
-1. Create reusable components
+1. Write reusable CSS code
 1. Avoid inline styling
 1. Learn modern CSS

 These are all described in this document.
-Once you harness the power of CSS you are able to build [create entire websites](/blog/introducing-nue-css/) with the same amount of CSS code as a _single Tailwind button_ component.
+Once you harness the power of CSS you are able to [build entire websites](/blog/introducing-nue-css/) with the same amount of CSS code as a _single_ Tailwind button has.

 ## Respect constraints { #constraints }